Oh god. I'm one of those people.

 I'm not rushing into this.
 I'm not selling my car and buying a 1-way ticket to Bali …Yet.
 I'm being kind to myself.

 I've been working at least a part-time job since I was 15 years old, no exaggerating.
 Whether it's been at that icecream store, tutoring after school, working remote as a technical recruiter even the year I was studying abroad in Dubai, or working in Navy research labs during my college summers while my friends were out jetskiing on their dad's boats, I have been “grinding”.

 I don't regret any of it because it's allowed me to reach this point.
 But now I'm going to rest.
 For at least 2 weeks.
 The rest is in quotation marks because I'll be building out my business plan and blog, but I'll be in pajamas with my dog at least.

 I’ll be sharing interval updates and lessons learned in this “I Quit My PTO to Blog” vlog series, so make sure you subscribe to my travel YouTube channel to follow along.

 Thank you to my amazing industry friends for helping me make this a reality, and to my close friends and family for being my daily sounding boards of reassurance, validation, and encouragement.

 I never thought I would be saying this, let alone at 24 years old, but… Holy crap.

 I'm a full-time travel blogger!🍾

-Are you looking to make the same entrepreneurial leap of faith, or just looking for a little more authenticity and transparency into travel blogging life?
-Tell me why you’re here in the comments.
+Are you looking to make the same entrepreneurial leap of faith, or just looking for a little more authenticity and transparency in travel blogging life?
+Tell me why you're here in the comments.